Julia Sporsén was born in Gothenburg, Sweden. The child of two professional opera singers she began her voice and piano studies at a young age.

 Other concert engagements include Mozart’s concert aria Bella mia fiamma conducted by Sir Colin Davis, Haydn’s Creation with the Manchester Camerata, Mendelssohn’s Elijah with the Bournemouth Symphony Orchestra and Verdi’s Requiem in Rochester Cathedral.
 Julia also sang Tatyana’s Letter scene from Eugene Onegin with the Royal Philharmonic Orchestra conducted by Charles Hazlewood in Glastonbury Abbey.
 She performed a one-woman show for the Liederkreis company; “Dreamlives”, a staged performance of lieder by R. Strauss, Berg and Schönberg, at various venues, including the Leeds Lieder Festival.

-At Opera Holland Park in London Julia has sung Micaëla in Carmen and Gilda in Rigoletto and her debut at Opera North was as Tebaldo in Don Carlos in 2009, in a production that has been recorded for Chandos.
+At Opera Holland Park in London Julia has sung Micaëla in Carmen, Gilda in Rigoletto and Nedda/Pagliacci and her debut at Opera North was as Tebaldo in Don Carlos in 2009, in a production that has been recorded for Chandos.

 Since 2009 Julia has sung a number of roles at the English National Opera, including Katya in Weinberg’s The Passenger, Livia in Glanert’s Caligula, First Squire/Flower Maiden in Wagner’s Parsifal and Julia in Rasch’s The Duchess of Malfi, in collaboration with Punchdrunk Theatre.